Samuel Factor (politician): Politics

 With two other MPs, A.A.
 Heaps of Winnipeg and Sam Jacobs of Montreal, Factor fought against quotas on Jewish immigration and anti-Semitism.

-While serving in Parliament during World War II, Factor enlististed with the Royal Canadian Air Force, retiring in 1944 with the rank of Squadron Leader.
+While serving in Parliament during World War II, Factor enlisted with the Royal Canadian Air Force, retiring in 1944 with the rank of Squadron Leader.

 Judiciary

 In 1945, Factor was appointed to the bench by Prime Minister King, freeing up his Spadina riding for David Croll.
 He served as a York County Court judge until 1960.
 He attracted notice as a judge for his attitude towards drug addicts viewing them as individuals with an illness rather than criminals and pleaded with the federal government to change the law so that they could be sent by the court to hospital for treatment rather than prison.
 He believed that drug dealers should be treated harshly by the law, however.